nlpie/nlp-ensemble-explorer/README.md

 Code for parsing and evaluating system performance of extracted UMLS concepts and CUIs from relevant corpora

-*TODO: add otherannotation tasks (e.g., abbreviation disambiguation)*
+*TODO: add other annotation tasks (e.g., abbreviation disambiguation)*

 ## Parsing manually annotated corpora: